cleskowsky/cleskowsky.github.io/_posts/2021/2021-09-14-hiring-notes.md

 # Live Coding

 * [Six Coding Interview Formats to Replace LeetCode Bullshit](https://hoffm.medium.com/six-coding-interview-formats-to-replace-leetcode-84f3c770b5c1): Live coding styles that do not include advent of code style problems with brute force + optimal solutions that must be found.
 More in line with what people will actually be doing in their day.

+# Design question

+* Let's work on a build pipeline together!
+What should go in there?
+What do we need to worry about?
+It's an open-ended question so let it go wherever it will.